avadheshy/notes/Devops/git.md

 # git
 Git is a distributed version control system designed to track changes in files, especially code, during software development.
 It allows multiple developers to collaborate on a project, track changes, and manage different versions of the project over time.GitHub is a web-based platform built around Git.
 It provides a place to host Git repositories online, facilitating easier collaboration and project management.
+## file stages
+There are 4 stages in a git repository: 1.
+Untracked Files which are not added to git repository.
+2 Modified have changed from last commit.
+3. Indexed These file are ready to go in commit state after commit.
+4 Commit : These files are ready to go on github after push.
 #  1. SETUP
 Configuring user information used across all local repositories
 ## git config --global user.name “[firstname lastname]”